kevinzhuang01/srp_2025/_profiles/kwameosei-tutu.md

 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science; Performance Evaluation and Benchmarking;
   Statistics and Probability
+motivation: "From a young age, I've been fascinated with both mathematics and computersâ\x80\x94mathematics because I believe it's the language of the universe, and computers because of their ability to create solutions that previous generations would have marveled at.
+It is that passion that motivates me everyday in my research to read and attempt to push the boundaries of knowledge and tools at humanity's disposal.
+My interest in the cutting edge of technology is what drives me to want to work with research labs that are, even in the smallest of ways, pushing the envelope in any field at the intersection of math and computing.
+Therefore, the summer 2026 projects that are focused on AI and HPC are perfectly aligned with my interests and that's why I've felt compelled to apply."
 image: "/assets/images/pictures/kwame_osei_tutu.jpg"
 ---